Employee Entitlement Remediation Program

 A small number of employees who currently receive an allowance affected by the change have received back payment for the shortfall of superannuation contributions that occurred between 25 March 2024 and 17 May 2024.

-Employees who receive an allowance and continue to receive overpayments t will be contacted to manage a transition to the correct superannuation.
+Employees who receive an allowance and continued to receive overpayments of superannuation following 17 May 2024 were contacted in August 2024 to manage a transition to the correct superannuation.

 • Prevent